Creating worlds from scratch

 Time to read: 6 minutes

-A massive undertaking in patience.
+A massive undertaking in patience 🧘♂️

 A friend had recently created his own game, and after talking to him about his experience and having had the seed of an idea for a game myself, I thought that would make the perfect project to hone my skills.

-Failing to plan is planning to fail.
+Failing to plan is planning to fail 📋

 In a nutshell – each player is in control of a port.
-Your aim is to collect and establish your very own shipping armada, smuggling precious cargo out of your docks, under your opponents noses and safely home.
+Your aim is to collect and establish your very own shipping armada, smuggling precious cargo out of your docks, under your opponent’s noses and safely home.
 All the while, you must avoid natural disasters, enemy attacks, and the deadly “Kraken” sea monster being unleashed on your unsuspecting vessels.

-Back to the drawing board.
+Back to the drawing board ✏️

 Once I knew the game worked, I literally went back to the drawing board and started throwing together some ideas, along with any comments and feedback that had come up in the teaser.

-I’m a mind maps kind of guy, and an avid list maker, so I began drafting up the deck in fine detail in my notebook.
-This was a lot more work than I had initially thought.
 While not an overly complicated game, there are several different kinds of cards.
 Getting these cards to balance in a way that made the game flow as smoothly as possible was one of the biggest challenges.

-I must have forced my family to play 20 or 30 times, adding and removing cards each time, coming up with cool new ideas, and refining the rules, until we finally had something that was working really well.
+I must have forced my family to play 20 or 30 times, adding and removing cards each time, coming up with cool new ideas, and refining the rules until we finally had something that was working really well.

-Getting my hands dirty with the artwork.
+Getting my hands dirty with the artwork 🎨

-After a few weeks refining the concept, I could finally start the fun bit – making it look good.
+After a few weeks of refining the concept, I could finally start the fun bit – making it look good.

-I always like to start of the design process with some research, trawling the web for inspiration, and sketching my ideas out several times until I have something with good potential.
+I always like to start the design process with some research, trawling the web for inspiration, and sketching my ideas out several times until I have something with good potential.
 I had decided that the name of my game was going to be “Release the Kraken”.
-A gnarly looking sea monster was going to be front and center in my artwork and I’d build up from there.
+A gnarly looking sea monster was going to be front and centre in my artwork and I’d build up from there.

 Coming up with my colour palette was straightforward.
 Being a nautical theme, greens and blues are the main focus on the card backs.
 But I wanted the front of the cards to be as vibrant as possible, with each different type of card easily distinguishable from the others.
 It was important to always picture how a player would see and interact with the cards during gameplay.
 I based my decisions around this, and not wholly on what would look the nicest.